DFE-Digital/education-benchmarking-and-insights/web/README.md

   }
 ```

+### Build front-end library
+To use the GOV.UK Design System and front-end components locally then:
+- Navigate to the root of the Web APP `.\web\src\Web.App`
+- Install the required packages `npm i`
+- Run the gulp script to build ssas and copy assets `npm run-script build`

 ### Running tests

 Tests will run when creating new Pull Requests and when code is merged into the main branch.